gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

     - To discrete feature via **bi-partition** (e.g., >10 ?)
     - First sort the value, then choose the **median** of two adjacent value as the condition
 - **Missing data**
-- Split stopping criterion
+- **Split termination criterion**
-    - All samples belong to the same category
+    - All `y` is same: all samples belong to the same category
-    - Feature is None, or all samples have same values on all features
+    - All `X` is same: feature is None, or all samples have same values on all features, no decision stumps
     - No samples available

 #### 1.2.2 Random forest